 Here are a few other devices with Alexa built in...

-Ford's big CES announcement was centred around Alexa.
-Amazon's AI bot will be built into the Ford SYNC 3 AppLink meaning you can control your car from your house and your house from your car.
+Ford's announced earlier this year that Amazon's AI bot will be built into the Ford SYNC 3 AppLink, meaning you can control your car from your house and your house from your car.

 C by GE LED table lamp